auth10/authbridge/README.md

 #AuthBridge

 An implementation of a bridge written in ASP.NET/C# using [WIF](http://msdn.microsoft.com/en-us/security/aa570351.aspx) and [DotNetOpenAuth](http://www.dotnetopenauth.net), that talks WS-Federation and SAML tokens on one side and OpenID, OAuth, WS-Federation or any other protocol on the identity provider.

 ![](http://puu.sh/GzU1)

+**DISCLAIMER:** AuthBridge has not gone through any rigorous testing and you are responsible for hosting it yourself.
+If you are looking for a production ready service Windows Azure Active Directory would be a good choice.

 ##Features